Table of Contents

 One significant area the Model Act covers is the practice of rebating.
 Rebating refers to an insurance agent or broker offering a part of their commission as a monetary benefit to the customer.
 This could be in cash, a gift, or any other incentive.
 The primary intention behind such a practice is to induce the consumer to make a sale or purchase an insurance policy.

 According to the Model Act, rebating is considered an unfair method of competition and an unfair or deceptive act or practice in the insurance business.
-This classification is due to several reasons.
+This classification is based on several factors.

 Firstly, rebating can lead to an uneven playing field among agents and brokers, as those who can afford to give more significant rebates may unduly influence potential customers, creating an unfair competitive environment.